PetraWLeka/Website-Dashboard_Smart_Warteg/README.md

 # Website-Dashboard_Smart_Warteg
 This website serves as a monitoring platform for overseeing the condition of a warung tegal (warteg) through sensors analyzed using machine learning.
 It provides real-time insights and data-driven observations to enhance the management and efficiency of the warteg, ensuring a seamless and optimized operation.
+Steps to run a website

+Turn on the local mqtt broker which will connect to localhost:1883

+Turn on node-red and import node-red in the ../Dashboard/node_red.json folder

+Deploy node-ed

+Now on cmd, go to the existing folder manage.py, ..\Dashboard\projectuas

+Run py manage.py runserver

 Dashboard:
 ![image](https://github.com/PetraWLeka/Website-Dashboard_Smart_Warteg/assets/113031872/33a38758-0f06-41df-a1e9-109dc89c37ee)